PedoPot/PedoController/README.md

 - `name` (str): Name of the social network
 - `token` (str): Access token for the social network

-**Returns:** Created social network object with status 201, or errors with status 400
+**Returns:** Created SocialNetwork object with status 201, or errors with status 400

 ### PUT `/pedocontroller/socialnetworks/update`
 Updates an existing social network.